 Ohio Business Entities – LLCs

-Ohio is one of the least expensive state to open an LLC.
+Ohio is one of the least expensive states to open an LLC.
 In fact, it is one of a few states that has no annual LLC fee.
 Here are some important facts: